ibelgin/Temporary-Mail-App/README.md

-# React-Native-TempMail-App
+# Temporary Mail App In React Native

-This App Is Under Devolopment
+- This App Is Under Devolopment